ScorpioGameKing/dotmagnet/README.md

 Dot🧲Magnet is a "BYOIS" or "Bring Your Own Install Script" manager.
 Using Dot🧲Magnet you can easily stage your install scripts into multiple, easily manageable steps.
 Provided along with the runner are useful helper funtions to reduce the amount of required code letting you focus more on deciding what to install.
+Want a fancy logo for your installer?
+Go right ahead!
+Want to change up the messages to the user or maybe the colors?
+Rice it up!
+While the options might not be wide, the secondary aim of Dot🧲Magnet is to provide as much customizeable features as possible.

 # Features

 - [ ] Dot🧲Magnet Top Menu
+    - [ ] Logo
+    - [ ] Options
 - [ ] Installer
     - [x] Base Installer Script
     - [ ] Installation Flags